 Day 4 facilities

 Food and drink: Dunkertons in Dowdeswell has a deli and bakery.
 Star Bistro just before Crickley Hill serves breakfast, lunch and afternoon tea, and the café at Crickley Hill Country Park sells sandwiches, cakes and ice cream.
-There are also a couple of pubs serving food along the route – the Seven Springs near Leckhampton Hill and the Air Balloon on the A417 at Birdlip.
+The Seven Springs pub near Leckhampton Hill also serves food.

 Toilets: There are customer toilets at Dunkertons in Dowdeswell (GL52 6UT) and free public toilets at Crickley Hill Country Park (GL4 8JY).